-Erste Group aims to be the leading retail and SME credit institution in the eastern part of the European Union, including Austria.
-In achieving this goal, Erste Group aims to lend responsibly, provide a safe harbour for deposits and in general support all its customers, being retail, corporate or public sector clients, in achieving their financial goals.
-Value is only created through profitability; hence Erste Group aims to earn a premium on the cost of capital.
+Erste Group aims to be the leading retail and corporate credit institution in the eastern part of the European Union, including Austria.
+To achieve this goal, Erste Group aims to support its retail, corporate and public-sector customers in realising their ambitions by offering financial advice and solutions, lending responsibly and providing security for deposits.
+Erste Group's business activities aim to continue to contribute to economic growth and financial stability and thus, to prosperity in its region.